dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/all-module-deviation.md

 # AllModuleDeviation

-`AllModuleDeviation` specifies the width deviation value (in moduleSize) of a non-standard 1D barcode type relative to the standard barcode width.
+Parameter `AllModuleDeviation` specifies the width deviation value (in moduleSize) of a non-standard 1D barcode type relative to the standard barcode width.
 ## Example

 ```json